Glossary

 Safety Risks of Near Field Communication

-Though the benefits of this technology seem clear, there remain some security risks associated with it.
-The biggest challenge is that your data or transaction details can be hijacked by anyone when trying to make transactions.
+The benefits look clear, but a few security risks come with them.
+The biggest is that your data or transaction details can be hijacked while you are trying to make a payment.

-On the other hand, every technology comes with its fair share of challenges.
-Like cyberattackers coming up with fake NFC apps that impersonate existing apps.
-Or companies making people lose their data and information to con artists.
+Every technology carries its own share of problems.
+Here, that means cyberattackers building fake NFC apps that impersonate real ones, or companies leaking customer data and information to con artists.

 Benefits of Near Field Communication